NESCent/hip_hack_howto/manuscript.md

 ** Ex: R hackathon - very little source code available before the event, all code open-source after event
 * Managing expectations with respect to deliverables is important

+* **Career stage of participants:** An observation which comes from working groups at some of the national synthesis centers (NCEAS, NESCent, NIMBios) is that one driver of success of many working groups is having a good mix of junior and senior participants.
+While senior participants are essential for their experience and knowledge of problems and systems, their schedules are often busier post event and following up on a particular outcome for the event has less impact on their career.
+In contrast, a junior participant (graduate student, postdoc, untenured professor) may be much more driven to follow up and drive production after an event because the tangible product may have a large impact on progression to their next career stage.
+Hackathons are likely to follow this same pattern, with an even greater complication: research staff.
+Many of the hackathons we have conducted have included large numbers of research staff, often chosen for their programming/domain expertise.
+While invaluable during the hackathon, these participants may be the least likely to see a direct career benefit from continued production of a tangible product after the hackathon (the personal benefits to them may follow the intangible benefits) and, more importantly, they often lack the job flexibility in time and effort that someone in a more traditional academic position can devote to following up on details.

+Thus to achieve tangible working products, one should consider whether (1) deliverables can be achieved in the time slotted for the hackathon, or (2) whether choosing participants who may lack certain skills or experience may serve the overall goal better by their likelihood of being able to dedicate extra time after the even to follow-up and complete the project.

+Another critical aspect in the achievement of tangible results and sustainable continuation of the projects is the ability to coalesce a community around the

+Hypotheses/questions about ways of getting more post-event activity/sustainability:

+- what aspect of people involved in event lead to sustained effort?

+-  hypothesis:  the community "buys" into the activities of the hackathon  and are willing to embrace and continue (e.g., they become part of a  used codebase)
+-  hypothesis:  projects with better code may be more likely to continue  and those  might come from people with software engineering experience

+generic thoughts/observations:

+- having time-post hackathon is only one aspect of sustainability

+- getting sustainable products out of hackathons is very difficult

+- Setting expectations about what will happen afterwards is important

 ## Allowing hard targets to be tackled

 ## Using face-to-face time productively